OmniSharp/omnisharp-vim/README.md

 When your close vim, and the omnisharp server is running, vim will ask you if you want to stop the OmniSharp server.
 This behaviour can be disabled by setting `let g:Omnisharp_stop_server = 0` in your vimrc.

-You can alternatively start the Omnisharp server manually:
+Alternatively, you can start the Omnisharp server manually:

 	[mono] OmniSharp.exe -p (portnumber) -s (path\to\sln)